Mario Vargas Llosa

 - Chunga's Green House.
 The old Anselmo and his band.
 Bonifacia as Wildflower the prostitute.

-Romanzo satirico imperniato attorno alla missione segreta del capitano
+romanzo satirico imperniato attorno alla buffa missione segreta di un capitano

-Pantaleon, un ufficiale modello dell'esercito Peruviano che un giorno
+Pantaleon, un ufficiale modello dell'esercito Peruviano, un giorno

 viene incaricato dagli alti vertici militari di istituire un bordello